RiiConnect24/Wii-Guide/_pages/en_US/wiilink-demae-dominos.md

 1. Click the download link for your console.
    * [Wii]()
    * [vWii]()
-2. Move the downloaded WAD file to the `WAD` folder on your SD Card or USB.
+2. Copy the downloaded WAD file to the `WAD` folder on your SD Card or USB drive.

 ##### Section IV - Installing WADs